kapouer/postinstall-bundle/README.md

 This is a [postinstall](http://github.com/kapouer/postintall) command plugin.

-It runs a bundler (currently rollup) on input.
+It runs a bundler (currently rollup) on input, and outputs in iife format.

 Usage
 -----